bbatsov/metaredux/_drafts/sharpening-ciders-debugging-tools.md

 debugging tool in its own right - got a full makeover that deserves (and will get) its own article.

 None of these tools is new.
-That's rather the point: CIDER 2.0's debugging story isn't about shiny features, it's about the existing ones becoming trustworthy.
+That's rather the point: the 2.0 debugging story is mostly the existing tools becoming trustworthy.
 A debugger you don't trust is worse than no debugger at all.

 The [debugging docs](https://docs.cider.mx/cider/debugging/debugger.html) cover everything in detail.
 Keep hacking!